kitnil/awesome/README.md

 - [dojo](https://github.com/dojo/dojo) - Dojo 1 - the Dojo 1 toolkit core library.
 - [react-select](https://github.com/JedWatson/react-select) - The Select Component for React.js
 - [webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends.
 Packs many modules into a few bundled assets.
 Code Splitting allows for loading parts of the application on demand.
 Through "loaders", modules can be CommonJs, AMD, ES6 modules, CSS, Images, JSON, Coffeescript, LESS, ... and your custom stuff.
-- [react-devtools](https://github.com/facebook/react-devtools) - An extension that allows inspection of React component hierarchy in the Chrome and Firefox Developer Tools.
 - [JSLint](https://github.com/douglascrockford/JSLint) - The JavaScript Code Quality Tool
 - [yarn](https://github.com/yarnpkg/yarn) - 📦🐈 Fast, reliable, and secure dependency management.
 - [babel-standalone](https://github.com/babel/babel-standalone) - :video_game: Now located in the Babel repo!
 Standalone build of Babel for use in non-Node.js environments, including browsers.